bropines/chrome-lens-py/README.md

 #### Working with Coordinates

-In our project, coordinates are used to define the position and size of text on an image.
+In our project, coordinates are used to define the position, size, and rotation of text on an image.
 Each text region is described by a set of values that help accurately determine where and how to display the text.
 Here's how these values are interpreted:

 1. **Y Coordinate**: The first value in the coordinates array represents the vertical position of the top-left corner of the text region on the image.
 The value is expressed as a fraction of the image's total height, with `0.0` corresponding to the top edge and `1.0` to the bottom.